How to Protect Your Family From Your Own Guilty Conscience

 Transform Your Guilty Conscience

-The tools enable you to change your thoughts, feelings, and actions, and get rid of the aura of negativity that has permeated your life.
+- Learn the tools for changing your thoughts, feelings and actions.
 As you use them, you will grow in your understanding of how your body works and how you can change what is happening in your life.

-Looking for thinking patterns that are the seeds of negative emotions gives you additional ability to ward them off.
+- Learn to look for thinking patterns that lead to negative emotions.
 You realize that your own distorted thinking patterns are the roots of the emotions that you are experiencing.
 "Should" statements, "If only..." ruminations, "I don't care," exaggeration, and unrealistic expectations are only a few.

 As you follow these steps, you will find that your unproductive guilt melts away, and you become a person that you are proud of.
 You find happiness and joy that you never felt before, and you are able to enjoy your relationships with your spouse, family, and others.